ihmeuw/pseudopeople/docs/source/noise/row_noise.rst

 A known challenge in entity resolution is children being reported multiple times at different addresses.
 This can occur when family structures are complex and children spend time at multiple households.
-A related challenge occurs with college students, who often are counted both at their university and at their guardian’s home address.
+A related challenge occurs with college students, who are sometimes counted both at their university and at their guardian’s home address.

 To facilitate this type of error, we have simulants assigned to guardians